Board of Directors 2019-2020

 Dr. Paul Hendry

-Dr. Hendry joined the Bruyère Board of Directors in September 2018.
+Dr. Hendry joined the Bruyère Board of Directors in September 2018 and is a member on the Quality Management and Mission Effectiveness Committee.

 Dr. Hendry earned his MD from the University of Ottawa in 1981, where he completed his Residency Training in Cardiovascular and Thoracic Surgery.
 During that time, he completed an MSc in Physiology.
 A year later, he was certified as a Fellow of the Royal College of Physicians and Surgeons of Canada (FRCPC) in General Surgery.
 In 1989, he received further certification in Cardiovascular and Thoracic Surgery, and was a Diplomate of the American Board of Surgery.
 Following his residency, he undertook a research fellowship at Duke University in Durham, North Carolina, for two years.
 He returned to Ottawa as a Staff Surgeon at the Heart Institute in 1990.
 Dr. Hendry is a cardiac surgeon with interests in adult arrhythmia and heart failure surgery and has authored or co-authored over 130 peer-reviewed papers.